flutter/website/src/content/cookbook/architecture/result.md

 }
 ```

-The original return statement has been replaced
+The original return statement was replaced
-with returning the value using `Result.ok`.
+with a statement that returns the value using `Result.ok`.
 The `throw HttpException()`
-has been replaced with returning `Result.error(HttpException())`
+was replaced with a statement that returns `Result.error(HttpException())`,
 wrapping the error into a `Result`.
-As well, the method is wrapped with a try-catch
+As well, the method is wrapped with a `try-catch` block
-to capture any thrown exception by the Http Client
+to capture any exceptions thrown by the Http client
 or the JSON parser into a `Result.error`.

 The repository class also needs to be modified,